monospice/laravel-view-composers/README.md

 ### Namespaces

-To make these definitions more concise, use the `setNamespace()` method to declare the namespace that will be used for the following View Composer or View Creator classes.
+To make these definitions more concise, use the `setNamespace()` method to declare the namespace to use for the following View Composer or View Creator classes.

 ```php
 ...